apache/doris-website/docs/data-operate/import/import-way/stream-load-manual.md

 ### Enable strict mode import

 The strict_mode attribute is used to set whether the import task runs in strict mode.
 This attribute affects the results of column mapping, transformation, and filtering, and it also controls the behavior of partial column updates.
-For specific instructions on strict mode, please refer to the [Strict Mode](../../../data-operate/import/load-strict-mode) documentation.
+For specific instructions on strict mode, please refer to the [Error Data Handling](../../../data-operate/import/error-data-handling) documentation.

 ### Perform partial column updates/flexible partial update during import